jentery/dh150/index.md

 # Notes

 As the term unfolds, I will share in this section notes, handouts, and reflections from lectures and workshops.
 Expect new content here almost every week of class.
 These notes should help you to develop your log and prepare for the final exam.

+### Definitions

+Coming soon.

+### Why Media?

+Coming soon.

+### Composing a Site

+Coming soon.

+### Publishing a Site

+Coming soon.

+### Prompts

+Coming soon.

+### The 20 Ms

+Coming soon.

+### Apparatuses

+Coming soon.

+### Audio in Fiction

+Coming soon.

+### Images in Fiction

+Coming soon.

+### Text in Fiction

+Coming soon.

+### Types of Prototypes

+Coming soon.

+### Prototyping as Speculation

+Coming soon.

+### Review

+Coming soon.

 # Policies